Sprint Event in YHOA Urban League

 A two-part sprint event with prologue and final.
 Everyone welcome, but might be particularly useful for those attending the British Sprint Championships a week later.

 Expect short courses with lots of controls, with winning times under 15 minutes.
 Sprint orienteering success is often more about quick decisions than super-fast running; it's "sprint for the mind".

 Final details now available.
 Online entry closing date for cheaper entries April 24th.

 Ponderosa is a smallish area of parkland across the road from Crookes Valley Park.
-The shortest courses will normally stay within the parkland, but the maps includes interesting estates with many alleys and areas of open ground, which provide an excellent urban orienteering challenge.More details about Ponderosa...
+The shortest courses will normally stay within the parkland, but the surrounding area includes interesting estates with intricate alleys and inner city parkland, which provides an excellent urban orienteering challenge.More details about Ponderosa...

 Safety & risk